wrdv/wrdv.github.io/_testme/01-quick-start.md

 ### Version Compatibility

-TestMe plugin is compatible with IntelliJ IDEA versions 14.x, 15.x, 2016.x, 2017.x, 2018.x.
-The plugin was not tested on other versions.
+TestMe plugin latest versions are usually compatible with latest IDEA versions.
+A newly released IDEA version might be incompatible with latest TestMe plugin, in such case please report an issue on the [project forum page]({{ "/forum#!/testme/" | absolute_url }}) .For older IDEA versions - 14.x, 15.x, 2016.x, 2017.x, 2018.x. - there are matching TestMe plugin versions that can be suggested by IDEA plugin manager.
-Please refer to the [Releases Notes page]({{ "/testme/release-notes/" | absolute_url }}) to find IDEA version compatibility matrix.
+Please refer to the [Releases Notes page]({{ "/testme/release-notes/" | absolute_url }}) to review IDEA version compatibility matrix.